 Stephanie Khurana is responsible for identifying and supporting DRK Entrepreneurs.
-Stephanie currently serves on the boards of DRK portfolio organizations Braven, EdBuild, Empower Schools, and Immigrant Justice Corps.
+Stephanie currently serves on the boards of DRK portfolio organizations Braven, EdBuild, Empower Schools, Immigrant Justice Corps and Kinvolved.

 Stephanie was on the founding team of Cambridge Technology Partners (CTP), a visionary startup in the tech space that went public and was one of the first entities to foresee the transformation from mainframe-centric solutions to client-server architecture and packaged solutions.
 She previously was Co-Founder, CEO, and Director of Surebridge, a web-based software provider which was ultimately sold to Time Warner.